dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-result.md

 ## originalImageHashId

 The hash id of the source image.
-You can use this ID to get the source image via IntermediateResultManager class.
+You can use this ID to get the source image via [`DSIntermediateResultManager`]({{ site.dcv_ios_api }}core/intermediate-results/intermediate-result-manager.html) class.

 <div class="sample-code-prefix"></div>
 >- Objective-C